leya-print/leya-print-platform/web/templates/templates-lit/README.md

-# LitElement Templates
+# Lit Element Templates

-This project has the purpose of showcasing how to use litElement to create templates for Leya.
+This project has the purpose of showcasing how to use LitElement to create templates for Leya.
-Sample components using LitElement with TypeScript can be found in the /src/lit-templates folder.
+Sample components using LitElement with TypeScript can be found in the /src/templates-lit folder.
-The .scss files are not used, the files are there to show how the manual css from each component can be translated from css.

 This template is generated from the `lit-starter-ts` package in [the main Lit repo](https://github.com/lit/lit).
 Issues and PRs for this template should be filed in that repo.
+The repo codebase has a number of improvements that could be used to create a more robust solution which are not present in this example solution, this example is kept on purpose to be a minimal example.
+Some of the extra features available in repo are Linting, Formatting, Analyzer, environment handeling and more.
+If any of the feature are needed please check the repo mentioned above.

-## About this release
+## About this version of Lit release

 This is a pre-release of Lit 3.0, the next major version of Lit.
 Lit 3.0 has very few breaking changes from Lit 2.0:

 - Drops support for IE11